code-423n4/2022-10-inverse-findings/data/horsefacts-Q.md

 However, it does not account for another nonstandard ERC20 scenario: tokens with missing return values.
 Tokens like `USDT`, `BNB`, and `OMG` have [missing return values](https://github.com/d-xo/weird-erc20#missing-return-values) and transfers will revert if they are used as collateral for a market.

 I consider this low risk since allowed tokens require approval by governance, but ensure you do due diligence on the token contracts for any new collateral types before adding them.
-Alternatively, use a safe transfer helper to abstract over inconsistend ERC20 implementations.
+Alternatively, use a safe transfer helper to abstract over inconsistent ERC20 implementations.

 ### `Market`: Governance can frontrun liquidations to change incentives